hypertrace/hypertrace-docs-website/src/pages/arch/index.md

 ```

-What it will do is it will send this to Gateway service which will forward this to query service and Query service will check if this traceID is present in `rawTraceView` if it's there it will return 1 or will return 0!
+What it will do is it will send this to Gateway service which will forward this to query service and Query service will check if this traceID is present in `rawTraceView` if it's there it will return 1 or will return 0.

+Recently added config service is a place to store configuration data such as user preferences, saved query filters, ingestion config, etc. Many of these use cases have not yet been built out.
+In general, this service is meant for user-managed configuration that needs to be persisted, and contains support for version history, auditing etc. In the past, we've addressed such things by spinning up individual services (such as attribute service).
+As new features get built out, we want to avoid that (and eventually to merge older services back into this).

+This config service is designed to be a single macroservice, contained in one repo with separate modules defining different GRPC services that expose feature-specific APIs.
+The query and config logical group separation you see in the architecture is a step towards the next iteration of architecture where you will see 3 logical groups namely, ingestion, config and Query layers.

 This was brief about how User side of Hypertrace communicates with Backend i.e. Tracing and data collection side and both work in sync to provide great insights into the application for users!